Back to Inside Track Blog

 4. Provides a sense of control

-Exercise can help give individuals a sense of control over their bodies and lives — which may be something they’ve always found difficult.
+Exercise can help give people a sense of control over their bodies and lives, which can be especially meaningful for those who find that difficult.

-This can be particularly helpful for people struggling with mental health issues such as bipolar disorder and schizophrenia, as it can potentially improve cognition, clinical symptoms and quality of life.
+This can be particularly helpful for people managing mental health issues such as bipolar disorder and schizophrenia, as it can potentially improve cognition, clinical symptoms and quality of life.

 How much exercise should you do a day?

-The amount of exercise someone should aim for each day will essentially depend on their:
+The amount of exercise someone should aim for will depend on their age, fitness level, overall health and personal goals.

-This can be easily broken down into 30 minutes of moderate-intensity exercise five days a week or 25 minutes of vigorous-intensity exercise three days a week.
+The NHS recommends that adults aim for at least 150 minutes of moderate-intensity aerobic exercise, or 75 minutes of vigorous-intensity aerobic activity, per week.
+This can be broken down into 30 minutes of moderate-intensity exercise five days a week, or 25 minutes of vigorous-intensity exercise three days a week.

 It may sound like a lot, but it isn’t as daunting as it appears!